 Planning for retirement is a key aspect of any financial plan.
-One of the best ways to make sure you have enough money to retire on is to invest in a Registered Retirement Savings Plan (RRSP).
-Then, watch your nest egg grow.
-But it’s important to understand your RRSP contribution limit to maximize the benefit.
+One of the best ways to make sure you have enough money to retire is by investing in a Registered Retirement Savings Plan (RRSP).
+Contributing regularly, you can watch your nest egg grow.
+Just keep in mind: it’s important to understand your RRSP contribution limit!

-The government allows a contribution entitlement each year that Canadians use to save for retirement.
 Maximizing that contribution room as much as possible, year-over-year has a two-fold benefit.
-First, it helps you benefit from the tax savings up front.
+First, it helps you benefit from the tax savings upfront.
 That’s because RRSP contributions are deducted from your taxable income.
 If you aren’t sure what that savings means in real terms for you, use an RRSP savings calculator to plug in your specific details.

 And, of course, it means you have money set aside for your retirement.
 That makes an RRSP one of the best savings vehicles available for retirement planning.

-Contribute the maximum every year, if possible.
-But do you know what the maximum RRSP contribution limit is?
+Bottom line: contribute the maximum every year, if possible.
+But, first, do you know what the maximum RRSP contribution limit is?

-There are a number of ways to hunt down exactly how much money you can contribute to your RRSP in a specific year.
+There are a number of ways to figure out exactly how much money you can contribute to your RRSP in a specific year.

 You can find your own personal RRSP contribution and deduction limit: